Ahmet Çakar: Albert Einstein controversy

 In 2015, he claimed on live TV that "Albert Einstein was a genius who changed the world.
 But in the end, he was a lowly human who treated his wife like a dog!
 People who are successful in public are often rotten in their private life."

 Rap controversy

 In 2015, he controversially stated on live TV that "Rap is utter disgrace.
 Nobody can tell me rap is art.
 Rap is not art.
 Rap is buffoonery.
-Whoever raps or listens to rap was probably had problems when they were little."
+Whoever raps or listens to rap probably had problems when they were little."
 He later targeted popular rapper Sagopa Kajmer and said "why would you name yourself "Sagopa Kajmer"?
 Proves that you are broken".
 This caused a spark of outrage, and multiple rappers demanded that he should apologise.
 Some celebrities supported him, stating that he was simply joking. Çakar responded by saying "95 percent of you rappers are broken.
 90-95 percent of you have severe psychological or physical trauma as a child.
 Your looks are broken.
 Most of you do not take showers, you are filthy.
 Some of you are drug addicts".
 These statements caused even more controversy.